Royal New Zealand Coastguard: Radio Operator

+Communicates with vessels on the water, including rescues vessels (as well as the public).
+This role requires the crew member to hold a Maritime VHF Radio Operator Certificate.
+The role involves logging trip reports from water users, communicating vital information over marine radio, handling public calls for marine emergencies and on-water assistance, providing a communication link between Coastguard shore teams and on-water rescue crews, and working closely with other agencies like the Police, Ambulance, Fire, and the local Harbourmaster.

 Incident Controller

 Coordinates search and rescues operations.
 The role is suited to someone who has previous people management experience.
 This role is especially important when working with other agencies, in which case the Coordinated Information Management System (CIMS) is used.

-Training Officer

-Plans and manages the delivery of training to the unit and ensures the crew remains competent.
-This role also involving assessing crew and reporting results.

-Safety Officer

-Manages unit compliance with the Health and Safety in Employment Act, as well as the Maritime Transport Act and the general Health and Safety needs of the unit.
-The role encompasses the vessel, buildings and crew & may also involve maintaining relationships with WorkSafe New Zealand and Maritime New Zealand.

-Asset Manager

-Manages on-going repairs and maintenance for the units buildings, vessels and vehicles.

-Crew Manager

-Represent the crew members to the board and maintains the crews welfare.

-Unit Management and Administration

-The individual units of the Coastguard each have a treasurer, as well as a number of other roles.
-The units also take some responsibility for fundraising in their community.

 Equipment

 Boats

 All units operate small, medium and large marine rescue vessels, mostly over nine metres but depending on the place they could have smaller vessels.
 They are specially equipped with rescue equipment, such as: